Architecture - Master's Programme

 - Full list of courses in this programme: http://kurser.lth.se/lot/?prog=MARK&val=program&lang=en

 After graduating from the programme you will have the necessary skills to practice as an architect on a global market.
 You will be up-to-date regarding theory, practice and tools at an advanced level.
-Your competence will enable you to engage in professional practices on both private and public level.
+Your competence will enable you to engage professionally on both private and public level.
+During the course of your studies, you will have the opportunity to meet practitioners from the local and regional scene, both to present your work in reviews and exhibitions, and get to know their work and culture through lectures and study visits.
+Our alumni often go on to jobs and internships both in the region, particularly Copenhagen, Malmö and Stockholm, and internationally.
 The future-focused nature of the programme will make you especially attractive on the market, by being an architect capable of finding innovative ways of approaching the projects of tomorrow.

 Programme Director and Director of the School of Architecture:

 Lykke Jacobson, +46 (0)46 222 72 01, E-mail: msc [dot] arch [at] lth [dot] lu [dot] se

 A Bachelor s degree in architecture.
 A digital portfolio of the applicant s own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
 English 6.